 I always travel with shoes in a separate part of my luggage.
 I don’t want the dust and dirt from the street to get on my clothes.
-If I’m traveling with a suitcase I will place my shoes in either a reusable bag or a packing cube and place them sole up in the bottom of my bag.
-My travel shoes never go next to my best outfits, just in case they do happen to get dirt everywhere.
+If I’m traveling in a suitcase, I will place my shoes in either a reusable bag or a packing cube and place them sole up at the bottom of my bag.
+My travel shoes never go next to my best outfits, just in case they get dirt everywhere.
 See more of our packing hacks here.

-If I am on a backpacking trip I will still wrap my shoes in a reusable bag and place them at the bottom of the backpack.
-If they are travel flip-flops or rugged tennis shoes I will either wrap them by their shoelaces on the outside of the bag or place them on the side holders.
-Just watch out for theft if you leave your bag!
+If I am on a backpacking trip, I will still wrap my shoes in a reusable bag and place them at the bottom of the backpack.
+If they are travel flip-flops or rugged tennis shoes, I will either wrap them by their shoelaces on the outside of the bag or place them on the side holders.
+Just watch out for theft if you leave your suitcase!

-There are always at least three pairs of shoes in my bag, but sometimes more depending on where I am traveling and the season.
+There are at least two pairs of shoes in my bag, but sometimes more, depending on where I travel and the season.

 - Sneakers: For everyday use and exploring.